 * Make up a little saying just between your family that follows the “Guess How Much I Love You…” theme (“I love you more than chocolate”.
 Then they can say, “I love you more than my X-Box”)

 * Each day write a note and put it in their lunch box or bag or under their pillow or say it (I love you more than…)

 For more information about our tips, books or resources go to: http://www.whileyouwereaway.org

 To submit a tip of your own, write to: Megan@whileyouwereaway.org

-Filed under: Military Family Support - Tips from the 101 Tips books, Re-integration Tips, Teen Tips, Tips for Educators and Deployment Support Workers | Tagged: affirmations, deployment, goals, lists, military, military families, reintegration, reunion | Leave a comment »
+Filed under: Military Family Support - Tips from the 101 Tips books, Re-integration Tips, Tips for Educators and Deployment Support Workers | Tagged: book recommendation, deployed, deployment support, Guess How Much I Love You, military families, reintegration, reunion | Leave a comment »